 - The number expires, preventing future unauthorized charges.
-If you have to use a credit card to sign up for a trial service, you can use a virtual card number that expires so you don’t have to worry about canceling the service before the trial period ends.
+For example, instead of using a credit card to sign up for a free trial service, you can use a virtual card number and cancel the number immediately.
+That way, you won’t have to worry about canceling the service before the trial period ends.

 - Completing your purchase may take longer.
 Some merchant websites store your card information so you don’t have to re-enter it.
 That enables you to checkout more quickly.
-With virtual card numbers, you often must complete extra steps to obtain the virtual account number to enter it at checkout.
+However, with virtual card numbers, you usually have to complete extra steps to obtain the virtual account number to enter it at checkout.

 - You may run into problems when returning or verifying purchases.
-Some retailers that have an online and brick-and-mortar presence let you return items purchased online inside the store.
+Some retailers that have an online and brick-and-mortar presence allow you to return online purchases inside of the store.
 If you used a virtual number to buy the item you may not be able to make in-store returns since you may be asked to show the card you used to purchase the item – and your card number wouldn’t match the virtual number.
-A similar snag could occur if you need to show the card you used to make an online reservation such as a car rental or airline reservation.
+A similar snag could occur if you need to show the card you used to make an online reservation such as a car rental, airline reservation or hotel stay.
 Since the card number wouldn’t match up with the virtual number, you may need to call your card issuer and ask them to verify the purchase.
 There have been instances reported in which card issuers have faxed over authorizations to hotels verifying that a cardholder had used a virtual card number.

 - You may be lulled into a false sense of security.
 While virtual card numbers can cut down on card fraud risk, they don’t eliminate it entirely.
 Always look at your card statements to check for unauthorized purchases and get a copy of your credit report at least once per year at AnnualCreditReport.com to look out for identity theft.
-Some health care providers are hit with higher fees when insurers pay using virtual card numbers.
-In the state of Georgia, for example, a law lets health care providers prohibit insurers from paying with virtual card numbers as a result.
+Also, some healthcare providers are hit with higher fees when insurers pay using virtual card numbers.
+In the state of Georgia, for example, a law lets healthcare providers prohibit insurers from paying with virtual card numbers.

-Virtual card numbers provide an extra layer of protection when shopping online, but they come at a cost of convenience.
-Your comfort level with a particular online merchant and your risk tolerance in general can help you determine if virtual card numbers are for you.
+Virtual card numbers provide an extra layer of protection when shopping online, but they can come at a cost of convenience.
+Your comfort level with a particular online merchant and your risk tolerance in general can help determine if virtual card numbers are right for you.